3.4. Version control with Git#

 You will notice the warning regarding the SSH key at the top of the screen.

-1. To check if you already have an SSH key, open your terminal and run ls ~/.ssh.
-Look for files named id_rsa and id_rsa.pub, or similar.
+1. If you’re working with Windows OS, open Cygwin and navigate with cd to /cygdrive/c/Users/username/.
+As username, use the one you are currenly logged in with at your laptop.
+To check if you already have an SSH key, run ls .ssh.
+On macOS and Linux, you can run ls .ssh directly after opening your terminal.
+Once you run the command, look for files named id_rsa and id_rsa.pub, or similar.
 If you don’t see them, you need to generate a new SSH key.

-3. In GitLab, in the upper left corner, find your user profile picture, click on it, and select Preferences.
+4. In GitLab, in the upper left corner, find your user profile picture, click on it, and select Preferences.
+Then in the new left sidebar that appears, find SSH Keys and click on it.

 ../../_images/ssh2.png

 1. Paste your SSH Key into the Key field.
-Add a title for the key (for example, “My Laptop SSH Key”) and click Add key.
+Add a title for the key (for example, “My Laptop SSH Key”).
+As Expiration date, select a date approximately 5 years in the future (such that your key is valid throughout your studies).
+Then click Add key.

-2. Run this command to test the SSH connection to GitLab: ssh -T git@gitlab.tudelft.nl.
-You should see a message like “Welcome to GitLab, @username!” which means the connection is working.
+2. Run this command in your terminal to test the SSH connection to GitLab: ssh -T git@gitlab.tudelft.nl.
+You may get a warning that the authenticity of host cannot be established and asked whether your want to continue connecting.
+Type in yes and press Enter.
+If you chose a passphrase in step 5., you may also be asked to enter it.
+If you haven’t, just press Enter.
+You should then see a message like “Welcome to GitLab, @username!”, which means the connection is working.

 3.4.2.2.
 Git integration in VS Code#

 We will clone/download GitLab repositories to your computer from within VS Code.
 You will first clone your private repository from GitLab.
-Then you can repeat the process for the shared repository.
+Then you can repeat the steps below for the shared peer feedback repository.

 ../../_images/git-link.png

 1. Click on the blue button “Code” (circled red on the image).
-In the dropdown menu, press the copy icon next to “Clone with HTTPS” to copy the URL to your repository to your Clipboard.
-You are now ready to go to VS Code for Part 2.
+In the dropdown menu, press the copy icon next to “Clone with SSH” to copy the link to your repository.
+You are now ready to go to VS Code.

-Now repeat Part 1 and Part 2 for your shared folder.
 You can then start working on your Python projects and manage Git directly in VS Code.
+To learn how, read the subsections below.

 3.4.2.3.
 Working with Git in VS Code#